rampvar/soap-rest-adapter/README.md

   "xsdUrls": []
   }
   ]'
-* After that above mentioned flow be executed .
+* After that above mentioned flow need to be followed .